aperezhortal/pyVET/README.rst

  * UNDER DEVELOPMENT!!! *

-The pyVET package provides a python implementation of the Variational Echo Tracking presented by Laroche and Zawazdki (1995).
+The pyVET package provides a python implementation of the Variational Echo Tracking presented by Laroche and Zawadzki (1995).

 This algorithm is used by the McGill Algorithm for Prediction by Lagrangian Extrapolation (MAPLE) described in Germann and Zawadzki (2002).

-* Important: The minimization procedure is not finding the best minima!*

 Notes
 -----